Creating Connections – Sumeera Kamil on her Irish Experience at Mary Immaculate College

 Wanting to improve India-Pakistan relations is what led Sumeera to her initial interest in the field of International Relations and to her chosen course of study.
 “Politics and International Relations have always captivated me.
 They can be seen as conventions inextricably linked to the birth of diversity and conflict, but they can also be viewed as the foundation for the willingness to co-operate and act collectively,” Sumeera explains.

-Being from the Indian administered area of Kashmir, where political stability is considered a luxury, she has recognised the importance of both politics and international relations in providing a safer future for everyone.
+Being from the Indian administered area of Kashmir, where political stability is considered a luxury, she has recognized the importance of both politics and international relations in providing a safer future for everyone.

 A Year Abroad at Mary Immaculate College